 If the firebox has significant issues, you can opt to install a firebox insert.
 This will simply fit directly into space where the previous firebox was, replacing the traditional masonry with a steel box.

 4. Replacing the firebox with new masonry

 If you prefer the look and feel of traditional masonry, Ray Arnold Masonry & General Contracting can replace your old firebox with new fire brick and mortar.
-This also gives you the opportunity to consider a new look for your fireplace, with different options for design and color.
+This also gives you the opportunity to consider a new look for your fireplace.
+Also with different options for design and color.

 Do you need to repair your firebox, or would it be better to simply have it replaced?
 The best way to know for sure is to bring in the experts from Ray Arnold Masonry & General Contracting.
-We can show you whatever firebox problems you may have and help you choose the best option for fixing or replacement.
+We can show you whatever firebox problems you may have.
+We also can help you choose the best option for fixing or replacement.
 We’ve served the Geauga and Eastern Cuyahoga County area of Ohio for almost 70 years; we bring all of that experience to every job and can’t wait to help you make the most of your fireplace.

-Old man winter is on his way, so if you think you need any firebox, fireplace or chimney repair or maintenance, now is the time to reach out.
+Winter is on his way, so if you think you need any chimney or masonry services just contact us now.
 Feel free to give us a call at 440-834-8252 or request a quote with our Contact Form.